cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.

 * serialNumber.
-The 'serialNumber' INTEGER value field is encoded as a CBOR byte string.
+The 'serialNumber' INTEGER value field is encoded as a CBOR byte string 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is omitted.

 * signatureAlgorithm.
-The 'signatureAlgorithm' field is encoded as a CBOR int (see {{sigalg}}).
-Algorithms with parameters are not supported except ECDSA with named curves and the RSA algorithms that use parameters = NULL instead of omitting parameters.
+The 'signatureAlgorithm' field is encoded as a CBOR int 'issuerSignatureAlgorithm' (see {{sigalg}}).
+Algorithms with parameters are not supported except RSA algorithms that use parameters = NULL.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
-In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR arrays of AttributeTypeAndValues, where each AttributeTypeAndValue is encoded as a (CBOR int, CBOR text string) pair.
+In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR arrays of Attributes, where each Attribute type and value is encoded as a (CBOR int, CBOR text string) pair.
 Each AttributeType is encoded as a CBOR int (see {{fig-attrtype}}), where the sign is used to represent the character string type; positive for utf8String, negative for printableString.
 If exacly one 'RelativeDistinguishedName' is present, the outer array is omitted and issuer is encoded as a single CBOR array.
-If a RelativeDistinguishedName contains a single AttributeTypeAndValue containing an utf8String encoded 'common name', the int is omitted and the AttributeTypeAndValue is encoded as a single CBOR text string.
+If a RelativeDistinguishedName contains a single Attribute containing an utf8String encoded 'common name', the int is omitted and the Attribute is encoded as a single CBOR text string.
 If the utf8String encoded 'common name' contains an EUI-64 mapped from a 48-bit MAC address (i.e of the form "hh-hh-hh-FF-FE-hh-hh-hh) it is encoded as a CBOR byte string of length 6.
 Other EUI-64 is encoded as a CBOR byte string of length 8.

 * validity.
 The 'notBefore' and 'notAfter' fields are ASCII string of the form "yymmddHHMMSSZ" for UTCTime and "yyyymmddHHMMSSZ" for GeneralizedTime.
 They are encoded as unsigned integers using the following invertible encoding (Horner's method with different bases).